Feel Like An Outcast No More!

 Video Counselling can help you break free of the negative impact of Scapegoating by:

-- Learning to become more assertive with family members, so you increase the chances of creating respectful boundaries, and decrease vulnerability to more scapegoating.
+- Learning to become more assertive with family members and others, so you increase the chances of creating respectful boundaries, and decrease vulnerability to more scapegoating.

 - Becoming more skilled at pinpointing your strengths, and being able to quickly remind yourself of your good qualities, should you start to believe you are ‘the bad guy’.